-According to Sergey Chemezov, CEO of Rostec, the platform allows children to create projects in the field of "smart home", industrial automation and logistics.
-For example, schoolchildren can develop a control system for a "smart greenhouse", where temperature, humidity and lighting are regulated with the help of sensors and actuators.
+According to Sergey Chemezov, CEO of Rostec, the platform allows children to create projects in the field of "smart home", industrial automation, and logistics.
+For example, schoolchildren can develop a control system for a "smart greenhouse", where temperature, humidity, and lighting are regulated using sensors and actuators.

-It immerses schoolchildren in the basics of electronics, programming, automation and the Internet of Things in a playful way.
-With its help, you can create projects in the field of "smart home", industrial control and logistics.
-For example, you can develop a smart greenhouse control system that optimizes plant growing conditions through sensors and actuators.
+It immerses schoolchildren in the basics of electronics, programming, automation, and the Internet of Things in a playful way.
+With its help, you can create projects in the field of "smart home", industrial control, and logistics.
+For example, you can develop a smart greenhouse control system, where plant growing conditions are optimized through sensors and actuators.

-The child's task is to choose a digital solution: turn off the light, turn on the ventilation or reduce the humidity.
+The child's task is to choose a digital solution: turn off the light, turn on the ventilation, or reduce humidity.
 All this is done through a touch interface.

 "Alice, subscribe to www1.ru": "Yandex" will supplement its voice assistant with an AI agent